 Signs and Symptoms of a Benzodiazepine Addiction

-Many people struggling with a benzo addiction will experience anxiety and insomnia; the symptoms that they used the drugs to correct.
+Many people struggling with a benzo addiction will experience anxiety and insomnia—the same symptoms the drugs are designed to correct.

-Symptoms can mimic a variety of substance use disorders and include the following:
+Symptoms can mimic a variety of substance use disorders and may include the following

 • Behavioral changes